-Keep an eye out for these lucrative fish, bugs and shells in Animal Crossin
+Animal Crossing: New Horizons — These are the fish, sea creatures, bugs, and shells that give you the most Bells

 |450 Bells

-Now that you know which bugs, fish, and shells will give you the most Bells in Animal Crossing: New Horizons, you should be able to pay off your loans and purchase all of the nifty items you can find in the game.
-Good luck on your quest to build the best island getaway ever!
+With all of the Bells you collect from selling the most valuable fish, bugs and sea creatures in New Horizons, you should be able to pay off your loans in no time.
+Plus, you can use your cash to purchase all of the nifty decorations and furniture you can find in the game.